|

 she said, "but I should like to hear more about the Golden

-Wood itselfif you are not too tired.
-My brother passed through
+Wood itselfif you are not too tired, that is.
+My brother

 "Perhaps you will visit Lothlorien yourself one day,"